cirex-web/cirex-web/README.md

 Frontend dev for the most part.
 (React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P I've interned at Bloomberg like three times at this point, I've worked with Po Shen Loh on developing his competitive math game for a bit, and I'm currently spending all my free time on https://cmueats.com and https://scottylabs.org

 Here are some quotes I like:
+> One of the most interesting things we've discovered from working on Y Combinator is that founders are more motivated by the fear of looking bad than by the hope of getting millions of dollars.
+So if you want to get millions of dollars, put yourself in a position where failure will be public and humiliating.

 > Once we believe that art is self-expression, then the individual can be criticised not only for his skill or lack of skill, but simply for being what he is.

 > Our brains haven't caught up to the fact that someone else's success doesn't diminish our chances of success.
 In the tribal world, resources were zero-sum.
 In the digital world, they're often not.
 But try telling that to your amygdala.